vllm-project/vllm/docs/source/models/vlm.rst

     llm = LLM(model="llava-hf/llava-1.5-7b-hf")

 .. important::
-    We have removed all vision language related cli args in the new release.
-This is a breaking change, so please update your code to follow the above snippet.

-    Specifically, no need to specify `image_feature_size` for profiling purposes anymore.
-Internally we will construct data structures for every model to do profiling with, to hide our users from this detail at the API layer.
+    We have removed all vision language related CLI args in the ``0.5.1`` release. **This is a breaking change**, so please update your code to follow the above snippet.
+Specifically, ``image_feature_size`` is no longer required to be specified, and internally we will construct data structures for every model to perform profiling with.

     This work is still ongoing.
-In the meantime, we internally hardcode `image_feature_size = 3000` through :meth:`MULTIMODAL_REGISTRY.get_num_input_tokens <vllm.multimodal.MultiModalRegistry.get_num_input_tokens>`
+In the meantime, we internally hardcode ``image_feature_size = 3000`` through :meth:`MULTIMODAL_REGISTRY.get_num_input_tokens <vllm.multimodal.MultiModalRegistry.get_num_input_tokens>`
     for every model to be conservative in terms of GPU memory consumption.
-    This hardcoded value will be replaced with a more accurate profiling strategy.
+This hardcoded value will be replaced with a more accurate profiling strategy in the future.

 To pass an image to the model, note the following in :class:`vllm.inputs.PromptStrictInputs`: